yoursunny/NDNts/packages/cli-common/README.md

 `NDNTS_PKTTRACE=1` environment variable enables forwarder tracing.

-`NDNTS_TOLERATE_SELECTORS=1` environment variable enables acceptance of TLV-TYPE 0x09 in Interests.
-This TLV-TYPE is formerly *Selectors*, which is not supported by NDNts and will be ignored.
-The default is throwing decode error when this TLV-TYPE appears in Interests.

 `NDNTS_UPLINK` environment variable creates an uplink to another forwarder/node.
 It supports Unix (e.g. `unix:///run/nfd.sock`), TCP (e.g. `tcp://192.0.2.1:6363`), UDP (e.g. `udp://192.0.2.1:6363`), and autoconfig (i.e. `autoconfig:`).
 The default is `unix:///run/nfd.sock`.